Working with segments

 Segments can have blocks of queries based on profiles, interactions, or other segments.

 - Behavioral blocks query the interaction records stored in the marketing-insights service.
 Each of these records is generated automatically and related to a specific contact record.
-Interaction records are accessed to generate various insights displays in the Dynamics 365 Marketing UI.
+Interaction records are accessed to generate various insights displays in the Customer Insights - Journeys user interface.
 Interaction records aren't synced to the Dynamics 365 organizational database.
 They are generated in response to contact interactions such as opening an email, clicking an email link, submitting a form, or registering for an event.

 Segments are synced with the marketing-insights service